Joint Sampling and Transmission Policies for Minimizing Cost under AoI Constraints: System Model

 \subsection{Age of Information}

 The \ac{AoI} represents how ``fresh" is the information from the perspective of the receiver.
 Let $A_{k}(t)$ be a strictly positive integer that depicts the \ac{AoI} associated with user $k$ at the receiver.
 If the received packet has been sampled during slot $t$ and its transmission is successful, then $A_{k}(t+1)=1$. \ac{AoI} takes the value of one because the successful transmission takes one slot to be performed.
 On the other hand, if the received packet has been sampled during the previous slots, then the age of information depends also in the time of the packet waiting for successful transmission.
 In this case, $A_{k}(t+1)> 1$.
 Therefore, the value of \ac{AoI} depends on the waiting time of the packet in the cache of the corresponding user.
 Furthermore, we assume that the value of AoI is bounded by an arbitrarily large finite value $M \in \mathbb{Z}_+$.
-This assumption is considered for two reasons: \begin{enumerate} \item In practical applications, values of \ac{AoI} that are larger than a threshold will not provide us additional information about the staleness of the packet, \cite{ceran2019reinforcement,zhou2019joint}, \item Assuming unbounded \ac{AoI} will complicate significantly our analysis without giving additional insights for the performance of the system. \end{enumerate} \rev{Moreover, this assumption has been widely used in recent works that study the average \ac{AoI}, \cite{ceran2021reinforcement,maatouk2020optimality,ceran2019average, hatami2021aoi}.} Let $A_k^p(t)$ represent the system time of the packet in queue $k$, i.e, the waiting time of the packet.
-By definition, we have that , where $\tau_k^s(t)$ is the most recent sampling time.
+This assumption is considered for two reasons: 1) In practical applications, values of \ac{AoI} that are larger than a threshold will not provide us additional information about the staleness of the packet, \cite{ceran2019reinforcement,zhou2019joint}, 2) Assuming unbounded \ac{AoI} will complicate significantly our analysis without giving additional insights for the performance of the system. \rev{Moreover, this assumption has been widely used in recent works that study the average \ac{AoI}, \cite{ceran2021reinforcement,maatouk2020optimality, hatami2021aoi}.} Let $A_k^p(t)$ represent the system time of the packet in queue $k$, i.e, the waiting time of the packet.
+By definition, we have that $ A_k^p(t) = t - \tau_k^s (t) $, where $\tau_k^s(t)$ is the most recent sampling time.
 Naturally, the value of $\tau_k^s(t)$ changes only if a new packet is sampled at the beginning of slot $t$.
 We consider that the decisions are taken at the beginning of each slot.
-In order to avoid having values of $A_k^p(t)$ that are greater than the \ac{AoI} at the destination, we bound the value of $A_k^p(t)$ as

-Note that, when $A_k^p(t)$ reaches the value of $M-1$, the user drops the packet, and its cache becomes empty.
+In order to avoid having values of $A_k^p(t)$ that are greater than the \ac{AoI} at the destination, we bound the value of $A_k^p(t)$ as $ A_k^p(t) = \min\{t-\tau _{k}^s (t),M-1\}\text{, } \forall k\text{.} $ Note that, when $A_k^p(t)$ reaches the value of $M-1$, the user drops the packet, and its cache becomes empty.
 We assume that a packet's transmission takes one time slot to be performed.
 The evolution of the \ac{AoI} at the receiver for user $k$ is

 If the received packet has been sampled in the slot $t$, then $A_k^p(t)=0$ and therefore, $A_{k}(t+1)=1$.
 Alternatively, the evolution of \ac{AoI} can be written compactly as

 Fig. \ref{fig:age} depicts an example of the evolution of $A_k^{p}(t)$ and the \ac{AoI} at the receiver.
 In the beginning of time slot $t_1$, user $k$ is decided to sample and transmit fresh information.
 Therefore, $A_k^{p}(t)$ becomes zero, and the packet is received successfully by the receiver after one slot.
 Therefore, in time slot $t_2$, the \ac{AoI} at the receiver is one.
 In time slot $t_3$, user $k$ is decided to sample and transmit a fresh packet, but the transmission fails.
 Thus, we observe by time slot $t_4$ the increase on \ac{AoI} in Fig. \ref{fig:age}.
 However, in time slot $t_4$, user $k$ is decided to transmit the old packet which is successfully received by the receiver after one slot.